This post may contain affiliate links. Please read our disclosure policy.

-- Heat olive oil in a large Dutch oven or heavy bottomed pot over medium heat, add onions and garlic and cook until soft and translucent, about 3-5 minutes.
+- Heat olive oil in a large Dutch oven or heavy bottomed pot over medium heat, add onions, garlic, and ginger and cook until soft and translucent, about 3-5 minutes.
 Add curry paste, curry powder, turmeric, cumin and salt and mix together until the onions are well coated and fragrant.

-- Add the red lentils, sweet potatoes, Imagine Soup and 2 cups of water.
+- Add the red lentils, sweet potatoes, and vegetable broth.
 Bring mixture to a boil, then cover and simmer until sweet potatoes are knife tender and red lentils are cooked and thickened, 35-40 minutes.
 Season to taste with salt and pepper.